smallscientist1/AttentionEngineFork/README.md

 To ease the process of installing all the dependencies, baseline software, and MetaAttention code, we provide a Dockerfile and a simple guideline to build a Docker image with all of above installed.

-We only provide the Dockerfile for NVIDIA GPU, and the Dockerfile for AMD GPU will be provided upon request.

 ### For NVIDIA GPU
 ```bash
 # clone the repo or use the archive we provided